We have good news and bad news for you.

 - Protection against brute force, DDoS, and other attacks

-- Notifications if there any security issues arise
+- Notifications if any security issues arise

 Do a WordPress Security Scan 💥